-The Qumu platform is a video content management software solution that can be deployed as a perpetual software license, a term software license or a cloud-hosted software as a service (SaaS).
-Qumu's implementations can range in size from tens of thousands to millions of dollars, and they integrate with customers' existing video services (e.g., videoconferencing systems), business applications and broader IT infrastructures using Qumu's extensive application services or "APIs."
+Qumu's implementations can range in size from tens of thousands to millions of dollars.
+The Qx platform integrates with customers' existing video services (e.g., videoconferencing systems), business applications (e.g., Skype, WebEx, etc.,.) and broader IT infrastructures using Qumu's extensive application services or "APIs."
 Deployments also range from a single customer location to a global infrastructure serving over one hundred thousand corporate employees.
 Qumu's platform solution components are deployed as needed to serve different capabilities of the enterprise video content lifecycle of creating, capturing, managing, delivering and experiencing video content.